PhilPalmer/lbf-hack-tutorial/README.md

 ```

 #### Recap
-Here we learnt how to use operators such as `collect`
+Here we learnt how to use operators such as `collect` & connect processes via channels

 ### f) Configuration